wangbo9719/StAR_KGC/README.md

 This repo contains the source code of the paper accepted by WWW'2021.
 [**"Structure-Augmented Text Representation Learning for Efficient Knowledge Graph Completion"(WWW 2021).**](https://arxiv.org/abs/2004.14781)

+🚩 If possible, could you please star this project. ⭐ ↗️

 ## 1. Thanks
 The repository is partially based on [huggingface transformers](https://github.com/huggingface/transformers), [KG-BERT](https://github.com/yao8839836/kg-bert) and [RotatE](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).